 The best family center console boat brands

-Center consoles are nothing if not versatile, and these days what is classed as a fishing boat can easily function as a very comfortable and roomy family boat too.
+Center consoles are nothing if not versatile, and these days what is classed as a fishing boat can easily function as a very comfortable and roomy family boat, too.
 Having said that, there are brands out there whose focus is less on tournament-level fishing and more on recreation.
-These boats will have more places to relax, and might have a bar instead of a bait station, as well as plush, adjustable seating and, on larger models in this range, even a head.
-They are geared for family days out whether it’s inshore and offshore cruising, and their design allows for a smoother, dryer ride.
+These boats will have more places to relax, plush and adjustable seating, and larger consoles with extra space dedicated to a head compartment.
+They are geared for family days out whether it’s inshore and offshore cruising, and often have perks like stereo systems and ski tow bits, as well.

-Best for comfort: Boston Whaler.
 One of the top names in the industry—they’re known as ‘The Unsinkable Legend’—Boston Whaler has an impressive range of center consoles designed both for fishing and recreation.
-In the mid-ranges, the Outrage and Dauntless models offer huge open bows with generous seating, and their reputation for creating ultra-strong, dependable, high-quality boats has only grown stronger ever since they launched their first boat in 1958.
+In the midrange, the Outrage and Dauntless models offer huge open bows with generous seating, and their reputation for creating ultra-strong, dependable, high-quality boats has only grown stronger ever since they launched their first boat in 1958.

-Premium: Chris-Craft.
 The name Chris-Craft is synonymous with luxury, and after 150 years of boatbuilding they certainly know how to build a head-turning boat that will last.
-It probably doesn’t need to be said, but Chris-Craft boats don’t come cheap, but you’re getting some of the finest craftsmanship in the industry.
-With teak cockpits, stereo systems, and sun lounger style seating, all their models are a thing of beauty.
-Check out Rightboat’s used Chris-Craft center console boats for sale for a more affordable option.
+It probably doesn’t need to be said, but Chris-Craft boats don’t come cheap.
+Still, you’re getting some of the finest craftsmanship in the industry.
+With teak trim, stereo systems, and sun lounger style seating, all their models are a thing of beauty.

 Photo credit: Chris Craft